These important seed grants pave the way for new, innovative research to investigate fibrous dysplasia and McCune-Albright syndrome (FD/MAS).

 Million Dollar Bike Ride Research Grants

 In this unusual year — with an all “virtual” event — Team FD/MAS led by Team Captain Cindi Brandt Levin, along with the ODC matching funds, raised more than $60,000 to support FD/MAS research.
 As part of this campaign, Team FD/MAS raised an additional $5,000 directly for the FDF to support the organization’s research initiatives.
 Team FD/MAS was especially grateful to Aurélie Lagneau and Association MASFD out of France, which donated $20,000 to launch the campaign, and to Dr. Andrew Shenker from our Scientific Advisory Council, who also raised over $7,000.
-The winner of the grant will be announced this winter.
+Overall, Team FD/MAS was able to award one grant of $66,263 to:

 Dr. Yingzi Yang, PhD, Harvard School of Dental Medicine.
 Dr. Yang’s proposal, Mechanistic and Therapeutic Studies of Fibrous Dysplasia Craniofacial Defects, will focus on craniofacial fibrous dysplasia.
 Her project aimed to find a way to reduce fibrotic overgrowth and promote normal craniofacial/maxillary bone ossification.

 Dr. Julia Charles, MD, PhD, Harvard Medical School.
-Dr. Charles’ proposal, Do Osteoclasts Mediate Bone Marrow Fibrosis in Fibrous Dysplasia?
-Examined osteoclasts, the cells that break down bone, and their relationship to osteoblasts, the cells that form bone? examined osteoclasts, the cells that break down bone, and their relationship to osteoblasts, the cells that form bone.
+Dr. Charles’ proposal, Do Osteoclasts Mediate Bone Marrow Fibrosis in Fibrous Dysplasia? examined osteoclasts, the cells that break down bone, and their relationship to osteoblasts, the cells that form bone.

 More information about the 2019 MDBR grants can be found here.